Struggling to get a clear price for your custom plush t […]

 What fails plush toys most often?

-What documents should I prepare for customs/retailers?
+What documents should I prepare for customs or retailers?

 Can you help define age grading and warnings?